buildbotics/bbctrl-firmware/README.md

 sudo reboot
 ```

-In the future you can now log in to the system like this:
+In the future, you can now log in to the system like this:

 ```
 ssh pi@bbctrl.local